marcusradell/reserve/README.md

 * Read RxJS docs to understand exactly when data flows from subject to subscriber.
 * Add https wss support with openssl.
 * Get deepEquals assertion with strict equals.
 Node-tap seem to use == instead of ===.
+* Include a hash of the previous event data to secure badly inserted data.